 Kalbelia is not just a dance form but also something that relates to the dignity and honour of Rajasthan and the whole Kalbelia community.
 It is a highly dignified and cherished form of art in Rajasthan and is recognized by UNESCO as well, which again describes how valuable this folk-dance really is.

-It is celebrated enthusiastically by the people of Rajasthan and is enjoyed with a lot of zest.
-It is also shown in many parts of India on different occasions and is performed by both men and women alike.
+It is celebrated enthusiastically by the people of Rajasthan.
+Though the dance festival is celebrated in Pushkar, Bikaner, Barmer, Jaisalmer, Jodhpur, and Jaipur, but the most extravagant and vibrant celebration is organised in Jaipur and is enjoyed with a lot of zest.
+This dance form is shown in many parts of India on different occasions and is performed by both men and women alike.

 It is said that the Kalbelia people used to move from one place to another quite frequently.
 And their main occupation was to capture snakes and deal in their venom.
 The history of these people can be traced back to a yogi who was also the 12th disciple of Guru Gorakhnath.
 A great number of these people can be found in the Pali district along with Ajmer, Chittorgarh and Udaipur district.